Wiredcraft/test-devops/README.md

 - What if I have question?

-Create a new issue in the repo and we will get back to you very quickly.
-You can also send us an email to devops@wiredcraft.com or hr@wiredcraft.com
+Send us an email to devops@wiredcraft.com or hr@wiredcraft.com
-## Extra

-If there is a need for servers, let us know, we can provision boxes for the tests.